 On 19 December, the Federal Government and Uniper specified the terms for the company’s recapitalisation in a framework agreement: the stabilisation measure is linked to clear conditions, in particular a ban on bonus and dividend payments.
 The purpose of the agreement is to implement the rescue package for the company that was announced on 21 September 2022.

 99 percent takeover

-“This step became necessary because the situation has once again significantly changed and become exacerbated since the announcement by the Federal Chancellor on 22 July,” said Federal Minister for Economic Affairs Robert Habeck in a press statement.
-“Since 1 September, no more gas has been flowing through Nordstream 1.
+“This step became necessary because the situation has once again significantly changed and become exacerbated since the announcement by the Federal Chancellor on 22 July,” said Federal Minister for Economic Affairs Robert Habeck in his press statement on 21 September.
+“Since 1 September, no gas has been flowing through Nordstream 1.
 A situation which we have, so far, handled extraordinarily well as a country.
-The storage levels have reached 90 percent and the gas price, after a brief upward swing, has now fallen from the highest level of 350 euros per megawatt hour in the summer to the current level of under 200 euros.”
-For Uniper, this has made the situation significantly more dramatic and worse.
-“Uniper has a 50 percent share of Russian gas in its portfolio and stands for 40 percent of the German gas supply.
+Storage levels have reached 90 percent and the gas price, after a brief upward swing, has now fallen from the highest level of 350 euros per megawatt hour in the summer to the current level of under 200 euros.”
+For Uniper, this has significantly intensified and exacerbated the situation.
+“Uniper has a 50 percent share of Russian gas in its portfolio and accounts for 40 percent of the German gas supply.
 This, taken together, forced us into action.
 Following a market analysis and examination of the alternatives, we made this decision in order to secure the supply security in Germany,” the Minister stressed.

 Note: The originally planned gas surcharge was cancelled retroactively on 30 September.